maehr/awesome-digital-history/README.md

 - [archive.org/](https://archive.org/) - Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more.
 - [www.europeana.eu/](https://www.europeana.eu/) - We transform the world with culture!
 We want to build on Europe’s rich heritage and make it easier for people to use, whether for work, for learning or just for fun.
 - [gallica.bnf.fr/](https://gallica.bnf.fr/) - Gallica is the digital library of the National Library of France and its partners.
 Online since 1997, it is enriched each week with thousands of new features and now offers access to several million documents.
+- [archives.cendari.dariah.eu/](https://archives.cendari.dariah.eu/) - The Archival Directory allows historians to view sources in a rarely seen transnational and comparative view.
+It is focused on archives and libraries containing resources on the Medieval era and World War One.

 ### Newspaper, Books and Magazines